leonp84/leonp84/README.md

 Hi, I'm Leon.

-See my developer portfolio, showcasing some recent projects, here: https://leonpotgieter-dev.com/
+You can view my developer portfolio, showcasing recent projects, here: https://leonpotgieter-dev.com.

-I love building new things (especially back-end work), and I enjoy learning new technologies.

-My my current langauage of choice is **Python**, usually within the Django Framework.
-Though I have experience with Ruby, Pascal and C. In general I enjoy solving back-end related problems and coming up with creative solutions.
+I love building new things, especially back-end work, and I enjoy learning new technologies.
+My current language of choice is **Python**, typically within the Django framework.
+I also have experience with Ruby, Pascal, and C. I particularly enjoy solving back-end problems and developing creative solutions.
+I'm very comfortable with HTML, CSS, and especially **JavaScript**.

-I'm very comfortable with HTML, CSS and especially **Javascript**.
-I'm not trained as a UI/UX designer, but have some experience in the field and have done digital designing for online and offline platforms.
+While I’m not formally trained as a UI/UX designer, I have some experience in the field and have done digital design for both online and offline platforms.

 ### Languages